juanacopello/juanacopello/README.md

 ### Hi there 👋

 My name is Juana Copello.
-I am a Journalist and I currently work at LA NACION in Buenos Aires, Argentina.
+I am a Journalist :female_detective: and I currently work at LA NACION in Buenos Aires, Argentina.
-I am interested in how Media, Design and Technology work together to create the perfect product.
+I am interested in how Media, Design and Technology work together to create the perfect product :woman_technologist:

 I am currently learning to code: I have basic and intermediate knowledge about HTML, CSS and JavaScript, you can see the different projects I have worked on.
 I am now starting to learn React.js